gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-08-01-checking-data.markdown

 ---
 layout: post
-title:  "Validation - checking data"
+title:  Validation - checking data
 ---

 It's a common requirement to have some checks on data.
 For example, we might not want to save a member of staff unless the department has been entered.
 Thankfully, in Lithium, this is quite straightforward!